danyv86/ME-1670---SOLIDWORKS-Functional-Design-Team-Project/README.md

 o Contribute to team efforts such as planning, preparing minutes of the meeting, final assembly modeling, creating animation and motion mechanisms, preparing assembly instruction manual, documentation etc."

+This project contains the final project report with all aspects of the design process, my SOLIDWORKS part contributions, reports throughout the process, images of the parts, and part drawings.